 - Superbike class motorcycles must be production-based street motorcycles.
 All modifications are allowed subject to the detailed specifications within this section.
 Motorcycles that do not have a comparable model available in the United States shall move up one displacement class. - b.
 Factory racing equipment (motorcycles or parts designed expressly for racing) is allowed in this class, provided that the combination of both engine and chassis parts are NOT used together.
 Aftermarket and factory high-performance parts are allowed without limit. - c.
 The term DISABLED-CYLINDER BIKE is defined as a 600cc multi-cylinder motorcycle with a cylinder or cylinders disabled to reduce displacement.
 Engine displacement and number of cylinders are defined by the disabled configuration for determining class eligibility.
 In case of protest, the method of cylinder disablement must be easy for the referee to visually inspect, either via spark plug removal or dummy injector, and not require motor teardown to prove the type or effectiveness of disablement.
 On machines with cylinder disablement, no engine modification is permitted below the head gasket except those specifically allowed in the supersport regulations.
 Pistons, rods and cranks may not be lightened, balanced, or otherwise altered or removed.
 There is no allowance for overbore on a DISABLED-CYLINDER BIKE.
 These motorcycles are, by definition, superbikes. - d.
-Racers: experts and approved novice racers. - i.
-Novice racers may petition for Open Sportsman, 600 Sportsman, Formula 40, and Formula Female.
-Eligibility and approval considered if and when all the following requirements are met: - 1.
-The novice has successfully completed 4 novice races.
+Racers: experts only, with the exception of amateur classes which allow novice entries.